Pr0methean/BetterRandom/README.md

 ```
 # Supported environments

-BetterRandom requires many Java 8 features, but should work on any JVM that has them.
-Compilation
+BetterRandom has 2 versions, one for Java 7 -- including Android API levels below 24 -- and one for
+Java 8 and newer.

+## Java 8 (master branch)

-with Maven on a Java 9 compiler requires using `pom9.xml` because of a Proguard bug.
+Compilation with Maven on a Java 9 compiler requires using `pom9.xml` because of a Proguard bug.

 Continuous integration takes place in the following environments: